jnncks/meshUp/README.md

 - `npm run meteor:update` - Updates Meteor's version and it's dependencies.
 - `npm run test` - Executes Meteor in test mode with Mocha.
 - `npm run test:ci` - Executes Meteor in test mode with Mocha for CI (run once).

+### Using the app
+The server will be running on port 3000.
+If the server is running on your machine, simply connect to `http://localhost:3000` in your browser.
+Oherwise, you may connect to the server's IP on the same port.

 ## Package Contents